 Surprisingly, in my opinion, whey's many health qualities make raw milk and dairy a better source of protein for your body than meat, fish, or even eggs.

 I want to emphasize that I'm referring to raw, grass-fed milk and pasteurized milk.
 And for the highest CLA content, whey products, including raw milk cheeses, must be cold processed and not exposed to acid.

 Raw milk from grass-fed cows contains not only plentiful CLA, but other good things, too, that your body thrives on, such as healthy bacteria, enzymes, and fat.

-And it's one of the few foods that contain the ideal ratio of omega-3 and omega-6 fats, along with calcium and vitamin K2.
+And it's one of the few foods that contains the ideal ratio of omega-3 and omega-6 fats, along with calcium and vitamin K2.